-6.4 Private key activation data.
+6.4 Activation data

-6.4.1 Generation.
+6.4.1 Activation data generation and installation

 The activation data of the user's private key is generated differently depending on the type of certificate.

 In software.
 The certificate is delivered in a standardised PKCS#12 file protected by a password generated by the management application and delivered to the Subject via the email address associated with the digital certificate.